yalmip/yalmip.github.io/_posts/2016-09-30-randomextension.md

 ![Approximated romb]({{ site.url }}/images/approximationromb2.png){: .center-image }

 The reason we started playing with an approximation of a romb, instead of the original ball approximation, is that there is no distribution in the **random** command which samples on the bounded unit ball.
-What we can do instead is to attach the variable with a function handle which generates a sample of suitable character.
+What we can do instead is to attach the variable with a general function handle which generates a sample of suitable character.

-We could write a function which creates samples on the unit circle
+We create a function which creates samples on the unit circle

 ````matlab
 % mysampler.m